Chloe Hunter

-Chloe Hunter (born August 26, 1976, Thousand Oaks, California) is an American model and actress best known for appearing in the 2002 film Spun, as well as having her stomach featured in the poster for the 1999 film American Beauty.
+Chloe Hunter (born August 26, 1976, Thousand Oaks, California) is an American model and actress best known for appearing in the 2002 film Spun, as well as having her stomach featured in the poster for the 1999 film American Beauty alongside the hand of then-model Christina Hendricks.

 In her role in Spun, Hunter's character notably spent almost the entire film completely nude and tied spread-eagle to a bed.
 Her other acting appearances include minor roles in Leprechaun in the Hood, Down to You and For Heaven's Sake.